 Entering Analog Outputs Configuration:

-In most systems, the analog outputs of the TüN DSP will be used to feed the system's amplifiers.
-This configuration menu allows you to select from a list of common Output Channel configurations.
-Depending on the Input Configuration selected, you will see up to fourteen selectable Output configurations.
+Depending on the Input Configuration selected and the VXi amplifier being used, you will see up to fourteen selectable Output configurations.
 You can select everything from a simple, traditional "front, rear, plus subwoofer" system, to more advanced systems featuring fully active speaker systems, center channels and subwoofers.

 Examples of Analog Outputs Configurations: